-1) Amend Section 4.5.3.3 as follows:

-4.5.3.3 Variance or Special Permit required for New or Expansion of Nonconformity.
-In the event that the Building Commissioner determines that a proposed alteration to a nonconforming structure increases the nonconformity or results in a new nonconformity and does not meet the requirements of Section 4.5.3.1 nor of Section 4.5.3.2, it is at the discretion of the Building Commissioner as to whether any proposed additional nonconformities will be substantially more detrimental to the neighborhood than the existing nonconforming structure.
+- 1) Amend Section 4.5.3.3 as follows: - 4.5.3.3 Variance or Special Permit required for New or Expansion of Nonconformity.
+In the event that the Building Commissioner determines that a proposed alteration to a nonconforming structure increases the nonconformity or results in a new nonconformity and does not meet the requirements of Section 4.5.3.1 nor of Section 4.5.3.2, the Building Commissioner shall determine whether any proposed additional or increased nonconformities will be substantially more detrimental to the neighborhood than those that currently exist.
 If in the opinion of the Building Commissioner, the proposal is more detrimental, a variance is shall be required in accordance with Section 10.4 of this bylaw.
 If the Building Commissioner determines that the additional nonconformities are de minimus or are not substantially more detrimental to the neighborhood than a special permit shall be required.
 If the nonconforming nature of a structure would be increased by the proposed alteration, a variance from Board of Appeals shall be required to allow such alteration.
 In addition, no nonconforming structure, commercial or residential, shall be altered to accommodate a substantially different use, or to accommodate the same use in a substantially different manner or to a substantially greater extent, unless a variance allowing said alteration is granted by the Board of Appeals.